yochaigal/cairn/wip/2e/forest-seeds.md

 - **Puddle**: 12ft of sticky sap.
   - Ankle-high and extremely sticky.
 Irritates the skin.
 - **Object**: Appears crystalline in nature.
   - Very slippery.
-Very difficult and time-consuming to extract without adequate tools (gloves, a pole, etc.).
+Difficult and time-consuming to extract without adequate tools (gloves, a pole, etc.).
   - Trapped inside the crystal is the spirit of a familiar called **Gundersnatch**.
   - If shattered, the shadow of a great bird will rise above the party, then disappear.
 Any characters with the _deprived_ condition will have it resolved.